-1. Disengage power to any engine drivelines.
-If equipped, pull PTO lever rearward (away from engine) to disengage clutch.
+1. Pull PTO clutch lever rearward (away from engine) to disengage clutch, if equipped.

 IMPORTANT: Before stopping an engine that has been operating at working load, idle engine at least 2 minutes at 1000-1200 rpm to cool hot engine parts.